Oakraven79/pavlov_rcon_tcl/README.md

 - Add scroll bars when there are more players than available screen
 - Add ability to list banned players and unban in server actions
 - Sometimes the background tasks freeze the UI, working to background that properly.
+- Make the item list easy to read.
+- Make the map list easier to read